Tor circuit fingerprinting defenses using adaptive padding: The zero-delay PCP strategy

-This asymmetry in the base rate makes it harder for the adversary to produce confident guesses and classifications of onion circuits.
-In the example of \autoref{fig:padded-exit-rend}, even if dummy requests are relatively sparse and $\Pr[D = 3]$ is much smaller than $\Pr[D=2]$, it would be a \emph{base rate fallacy} to immediately conclude that we have an onion connection \cite{base-rate}.
-If $c$ is close to $1$, it could still be more likely that a clearnet connection happened to produce unusually many dummy requests.
+As discussed in \autoref{sec:base-rate}, the asymmetry in the base rate makes it harder for the adversary to produce confident guesses and classifications of onion circuits.
+In the example of \autoref{fig:padded-connections}, even if dummy handshakes are relatively sparse and $\Pr[D = 3]$ is much smaller than $\Pr[D=2]$, it would be a \emph{base rate fallacy} to immediately conclude that we have an onion connection \cite{base-rate}.
+If $c = \Pr[S = 0]$ is close to $1$, it could still be more likely that a clearnet connection happened to produce unusually many dummy handshakes.

-Let $S$ denote the connection type which we wish to keep secret, namely $S=0$ for clearnet and $S=1$ for onion connections.
-Note that the base rate is equal to $c = \Pr[S = 0]$ (prior probability).
 We are finally ready to state our main result, showing that the accuracy of an optimal adversary who predicts $S$ from $N$ depends only on $\varphi$ and $c$.

 \begin{restatable}{theorem}{OptimalAccuracy} The accuracy of the optimal classifier predicting $S$ from $N$ is equal to $\max\{c, 1 - c \frac{\varphi}{\varphi+1}\}$. \end{restatable}